Configure RDBMS in Helm chart

 |---|---|---|---|

-orchestration.data.secondaryStorage.type | string | "" | Sets the secondary storage type.
-Must be rdbms when using a relational database. |
+orchestration.data.secondaryStorage.type | string | "" | Must be rdbms to use a relational database. |

-orchestration.data.secondaryStorage.rdbms.url | string | "" | JDBC connection URL for the external database. |
+orchestration.data.secondaryStorage.rdbms.url | string | "" | JDBC connection URL for the database. |

-orchestration.data.secondaryStorage.rdbms.username | string | "" | Username used to authenticate to the database. |
+orchestration.data.secondaryStorage.rdbms.username | string | "" | Username for database authentication. |

-orchestration.data.secondaryStorage.rdbms.secret.existingSecret | string | "" | Name of an existing Kubernetes secret containing the password. |
+orchestration.data.secondaryStorage.rdbms.secret.existingSecret | string | "" | Name of Kubernetes secret containing the password. |

-orchestration.data.secondaryStorage.rdbms.secret.existingSecretKey | string | "" | Key within the Kubernetes secret that stores the password. |
+orchestration.data.secondaryStorage.rdbms.secret.existingSecretKey | string | "" | Key within the secret storing the password. |

-orchestration.data.secondaryStorage.rdbms.secret.inlineSecret | string | "" | Inline password value.
-Use only for testing environments. |
+orchestration.data.secondaryStorage.rdbms.secret.inlineSecret | string | "" | Password value (testing only, not production-safe). |

-orchestration.data.secondaryStorage.rdbms.flushInterval | ISO-8601 duration | "" | How often the exporter flushes events to the database. |
+orchestration.data.secondaryStorage.rdbms.flushInterval | ISO-8601 duration | "" | How frequently the exporter flushes events. |

-orchestration.data.secondaryStorage.rdbms.queueSize | integer | 1000 | Size of the exporter queue.
-Larger values buffer more events. |
+orchestration.data.secondaryStorage.rdbms.queueSize | integer | 1000 | Exporter queue size.
+Larger = more buffering. |

 orchestration.data.secondaryStorage.rdbms.queueMemoryLimit | integer | 20 | Memory limit (MB) for the exporter queue. |